mtov/engsoftmoderna/en/chapter2.md

 ![](figs/cap2/kanban3-en.png){width=90%}

-Let's now explain the concept of Work in Progress for the Specification step.
+We will now explain the concept of Work in Progress for the Specification step.
 To compute the WIP for this step, we need to sum up the stories in Specification (which was zero in our previous example) with the stories that have already been specified.